Melania Trump’s Lawsuits: Melania’s List of Defamation Lawsuits Or Threats

 Melania Trump was allegedly going to launch an apparel, accessories, shoes, jewelry, cosmetics, hair care, skin care, and fragrance brand, during the “multi-year term” that her husband was in office.

-The controversial wording was dropped and Melania’s lawsuit was refiled, but the claim of $150 million was not amended.
+The controversial wording was dropped, and Melania’s lawsuit was refiled, but the claim of $150 million was not amended.
 Today, Melania Trump won the lawsuit but did not attain nearly the amount of damages she was seeking, reportedly receiving less than $2.9 million in damages.

-She also received an apology from the Daily Mail and the original story has been retracted.
+She also received an apology from the Daily Mail, and the original story has been retracted.
 This, despite the fact that the original story was very clear that the allegations were unfounded rumors and had been flatly denied by all parties in question.

-It’s only one of many libel lawsuits Melania Trump has either filed or threatened, and is the most recent legal win for the notoriously litigious Trump family.
+It’s only one of many libel lawsuits Melania Trump has either filed or threatened and is the most recent legal win for the notoriously litigious Trump family.

-In addition to the paid escort claims, the August 20, 2016, article of The Daily Mail ran with a headline that included the phrase “racy photos.”
+In addition to the paid escort claims, the August 20, 2016, article in the Daily Mail ran with a headline that included the phrase “racy photos.”
 The article also included racy photos.
 In the Royal Courts of Justice yesterday, a statement read by John Kelly of the law firm Harbottle and Lewis stated the following.

 “The article occupied a double-page spread with the headline printed in large bold font over one-third of page 15.
-The article was illustrated with an old photograph of the claimant standing naked with her front against a wall but her face turned towards the camera.
+The article was illustrated with an old photograph of the claimant standing naked with her front against a wall, but her face turned towards the camera.
 The photograph was prominently displayed and occupied almost the entire right-handed side of page 15.
 Readers of the newspaper could not fail to miss the article.”

 Although the article has been retracted, photos of such nature are still proliferating online on social media.
 There are no further Melania Trump lawsuits pending against anyone that is distributing the photos.
-The Daily Mail apology noted that in order to settle the two lawsuits from Melania Trump, one in America and one in the United Kingdom, they agreed to paid damages and costs.
+The Daily Mail apology noted that to settle the two lawsuits from Melania Trump, one in America and one in the United Kingdom, they agreed to pay damages and costs.

 The Daily Mail lawsuit is just one of many lawsuits filed or threatened by Melania Trump.
-After the same report, a Maryland-based blogger known as Webster Tarpley issued a similar report, and was also sued.
+After the same report, a Maryland-based blogger known as Webster Tarpley issued a similar report and was also sued.
 That case was settled in a similar fashion to the Daily Mail lawsuit, with undisclosed monetary damages and an apology.

 But Mr. Tarpley immediately took to his blog Tarpley.Net to issue his own statement of apology.
 It started noting an alleged “apoplectic tantrum” Melania Trump allegedly suffered as a result of the initial story.